Endo contractualization: Cory Aquino administration

 During the Cory Aquino administration from 1986-1992, Republic Act 6715 of 1989, also known as the Herrera Law, was passed.
 It was this law that gave the first major revisions to the original Philippine Labor Code drafted earlier during the Marcos Presidency.
 This revised Philippine Labor Code was amended to fight against the discrimination against women in the work place and aimed to extend the rights of workers under employment.
 However, this revision under the administration of Corazon Aquino did not tackle contractualization directly and effectively.
 For example, Article 279 of the labor code was amended to provide better security of tenure for workers.
 This article states that:

 "In cases of regular employment, the employer shall not terminate the services of an employee except for a just cause or when authorized by this Title.
-An Employee who is unjustly dismissed from work shall be entitled to reinstatement without loss of seniority rights and other privileges and to his full backwages, inclusive of allowances, and to his other benefits or their monetary equivalent computed from the time his compensation was withheld from him up to the time of his actual reinstatement."
+An Employee who is unjustly dismissed from work shall be entitled to reinstatement without loss of seniority rights and other privileges and to his full back wages, inclusive of allowances, and to his other benefits or their monetary equivalent computed from the time his compensation was withheld from him up to the time of his actual reinstatement."

 This failed to recognize the situation of those employed under a probationary status.
 Regular employees could not have their services terminated without a just cause, but in order for a probationary employee to attain this regular status, he/she would need to work more than six months.